socketsupply/socket/api/CONFIG.md

 Key | Default Value | Description
 :--- | :--- | :---
-cmd |  |  The command to execute to spawn the “back-end” process. icon |  |  The icon to use for identifying your app on Windows. logo |  |  The icon to use for identifying your app on Windows, relative to copied path resources pfx |  |  A relative path to the pfx file used for signing.
+cmd |  |  The command to execute to spawn the “back-end” process. logo |  |  The icon to use for identifying your app on Windows, relative to copied path resources pfx |  |  A relative path to the pfx file used for signing. icon |  |  The signing information needed by the appx api.
+The icon to use for identifying your app on Windows. icon_sizes |  |  The various sizes and scales of the icons to create, required minimum are listed by default.

 # `window`